-As a result of the SEI arbitration tribunal ruling above, during the fiscal year ended September 30, 2016, we recognized a gain associated with the release of \$3.4 million of previously deferred gain associated with the sale of assets and reversal of other liabilities of \$0.4 million, resulting in a credit of \$3.8 million to recognition of previously deferred gain on sale of assets within discontinued operations of the Digital Products Business.
-See Note 5 - Discontinued Operations and Note 13 - Commitments and Contingencies for additional information.
+• As a result of the SEI arbitration tribunal ruling above, during the fiscal year ended September 30, 2016, we recognized a gain associated with the release of \$3.4 million of previously deferred gain associated with the sale of assets and reversal of other liabilities of \$0.4 million, resulting in a credit of \$3.8 million to recognition of previously deferred gain on sale of assets within discontinued operations of the Digital Products Business.

 - Common Stock Repurchase: In April 2015, EMCORE's Board of Directors authorized the Company to repurchase \$45.0 million of shares of its common stock.
 On May 15, 2015, we announced the commencement of a modified "Dutch auction" tender offer to purchase for cash shares of our common stock (the "Tender Offer").
 On June 15, 2015, we completed the Tender Offer and purchased 6.9 million shares of our common stock at a purchase price of \$6.55 per share, for an aggregate cost of \$45.0 million excluding fees and expenses.
 Repurchased common stock was recorded to treasury stock.
 The Company incurred costs of \$0.7 million in connection with the Tender Offer, which were recorded to treasury stock. - AROs: As a result of the revision in the estimated amount and timing of cash flows for AROs during the fiscal year ended September 30, 2015, the Company reduced ARO liability by \$2.9 million with an offsetting reduction to property, plant, and equipment, net of \$2.1 million, and recorded a gain from change in estimate on ARO of \$0.8 million.
 The Company first reduced the net leasehold improvement asset to the extent of the carrying amount of the related asset initially recorded when the ARO was established.
 The amount of the remaining reduction to the ARO liability was recorded as a reduction to operating expenses.
-See Note 13 Commitments and Contingencies in the notes to the consolidated financial statements for additional information.